MichaelLeachim/shumeric/README.md

   * [SheetJS](https://github.com/SheetJS/js-xlsx)

 ## Status (Progress) log
 ### [2018-10-26] [20:40] Immutable.js with Typescript Records and sanity

-Here is a somewhat of a half backed solution of this long standing problem:
+Here is a somewhat of a half backed solution of this problem:

 1. Use latest release candidate of Immutable.js:     `"immutable": "^4.0.0-rc.10",`